Looking for the best restaurants in Atlantic Beach, NC to enjoy during your beach trip?

 The market also sells additional local products such as olive oil, honey, pies, and more.

-Whether you’re looking to stock up on your way into the beach, (they’re located just past the bridge from Morehead), or just looking for a quick bite, pull into Atlantic Beach Seafood and Fresh Market.
+Whether you’re looking to stock up on your way into the beach, (they’re located just past the bridge as you come in from Morehead), or just looking for a quick bite, pull into Atlantic Beach Seafood and Fresh Market.

 El Zarape Mexican Restaurant